camgunz/pysylva/doc/src/cffi.md

 ## `libc`

-We generate bindings to a platform's libc implementations, which generally are necessary or at least the most convenient ways to interact with the operating system.
+We generate bindings to a platform's libc implementations, which are the most convenient if not necessary ways to interact with the operating system.